-Traditionally, football at all levels was only played on grass meaning that football players only required one pair of football boots (classic 6 stud configuration).
+Traditionally, football at all levels was only played on grass meaning that football players only required one pair of football boots.

 These days, however, footballers can expect to play on a variety of surfaces, each of which require a different outsole to ensure optimal surface/boot interaction.
 Children and amateurs footballers in particular play on a variety of different surfaces (grass, astro grass, astro turf, gym halls) and therefore need to buy several different pairs of boots/trainers to ensure optimal surface/boot interaction.
-This can be very expensive especially for parents who may have more than one child requiring several new pairs of boots every year as their children quickly grow out of them.
+This can be very expensive especially for parents who may have more than one child requiring several new pairs of boots every year.

 The customer will receive 1 pair of boot uppers and 1 pair of interchangeable soles.
 They will then be able to purchase other outsoles separately.
 There will be 5 different outsoles available in a variety of styles and colours.

 Putting The Boot On

 First the user puts on the upper and then stretches the outsole attachment (shown in graffiti red) over it aligning the tread patterns that are on the bottom of the upper with those on top of the soleplate.
 These tread patterns will restrict lateral movement between the upper and the outsole attachment.